Janusz Wrobel

 Projects Overview

 If reality is a persistent illusion, I choose it at any time over fictions or fantasies.
 Peeling one like an onion, getting rewarded by discoveries of hidden structures, draws me in.
 It is more practical, never boring.
-And a chance of shaping what’s called the common ground.
+And a chance to gauge what is the common ground.

 Encounters summarize five projects with a single goal.
 As our social structures and relationships are being challenged everywhere, each